aws-samples/aws-private-ca-matter-infrastructure/ssm-automation/README.md

 5. Begin creating a new Template.
 6. For the Runbook option, choose the Automation Document you created.
 7. Choose the desired approvers and fill in the rest of the fields.
-8. Submit the Template for review. **Note:** Make sure that you have the Template Approver Role (described in the "Template Approver Role" section above) registered in the "Settings" tab of Change Manager under "Template Reviewer".
+8. Submit the Template for review. **Note:** Make sure that you have the [Template Approver Role](#template-approver-role) registered in the "Settings" tab of Change Manager under "Template Reviewer".
 9. Approve the Template using the Template Approver Role.
 10. Start creating a new Request in Change Manager.
 11. Choose the Template you just created.
 12. Fill in all of the necessary fields.
 13. Provide the parameters with which the Automation Document will run while creating your PAA/PAI.
-14. Select the CreatePAA or CreatePAI role (described in the "CreatePAA and CreatePAI Roles" section above) for the "Automation assume role" section.
+14. Select the [CreatePAA or CreatePAI role](#createpaa-and-createpai-roles) for the "Automation assume role" section.
-15. Make sure all required approvers (with the permissions described in the "Request Approver Role" section above) approve the Request.
+15. Make sure all required approvers (with the permissions described in [Request Approver Role](#request-approver-role)) approve the Request.